AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 Navigate to the Environment details page from the Environments Summary page.
 You can perform the following actions on the Publish and/or Author service(s) for your environment here.

 >[!NOTE]
->IP Allow List feature is now supported in Cloud Manager for Author, Publish, and Preview Services (available to Sites programs).
+>IP Allow List feature is now supported in Cloud Manager for Author, Publish, and Preview Services (available in Sites programs).

 ### Applying an IP Allow List {#apply-ip-allow-list}